jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 rulers were drawn from citizens by lots.

-## Some Further Notes
+## Caveats for Learning

 Before discussing what the Baha'i Faith has to offer in this area, there are some important caveats that need to be acknowledged.
-This is important to prevent overselling how much the Baha'i Faith can assist.
+This is important to prevent recommending practices that may not work in secular settings.

-The Baha'i Faith has much writings discussing the issue of governance.
-However, it is important to note this is not the primary purpose of the Baha'i Faith.
+While Baha'i Faith has much to offer on the issue of participative governance, it is important to note this is not the primary purpose of the Baha'i Faith.
 It addresses this issue extensively, insofar as it serve the purpose of "creating an ever-advancing civilization."
-However, the Baha'i Faith cannot be confused with a political system, or even a movement of social reform, much as it can contribute to those areas.
+However, the Baha'i Faith itself cannot be confused with a political system, or even a movement of social reform, much as it can contribute to those areas.

 A first point is that the Baha'i Institutions, as they currently exists, are primary spiritual instatutions for the propagation and protection of The Faith.
 As such, they are limited in both the power and sphere of operation.
-While this does not mean it is impractical to look at Baha'i governance and decision-making as I am now doing, it does mean that certain values and ethical mores may reasonably be presumed in Baha'i governance that cannot be presumed to exist in secular political solutions.
-This means that one cannot will the existence of certain values habits of behavior without creating institutions for their inclulation - whereas with any religious institution, what presumes that these values are present, them being the entire reason for said religious institution!
+While this does not mean it is impractical to look at Baha'i governance and decision-making as a model, it does mean that certain values and ethical mores that are taken for granted in Baha'i governance cannot be presumed to exist in secular political solutions.
+This means any civic or secular institution adopting these may wish to enforce safeguards that do not exist in the Baha'i Faith.

-For instance, the fact that elections must take place in an atmosphere of reverent reflection and prayer is seen as central to governance, but it requires more elaboration and controls in practice.
-For an example of such controls, compare the ban against electioneering in the Baha'i Faith against ordinances against electioneering at polling booth in the US.
-Electioneering in Baha'i voting is so unthinkable that controls are rarely thought of, while in the United States, there are usually law enforcement officials who will slap handcuffs on you if you don't stay outside of the orange pylons at the polling booth when handing out pamphlets.
+For instance, the fact that elections must take place in an atmosphere of reverent reflection and prayer is seen as central to governance, and electioneering is prohibited at voting.
+Having been a voter for over thirty years, I can confidently say the elections in the USA also take place in a quiet, respectful environment.
+However, this is not just because Americans are unusually polite.
+Electioneering in Baha'i voting is so unthinkable that controls are rarely thought of as necessary.
+However, in civic elections in the United States, there are usually law enforcement officials plainly visible who will slap handcuffs on anyone who don't stay outside of the orange pylons at the polling booth when handing out pamphlets.

 This means we need to cast a more skeptical eye on practices that could be easy to corrupt due to bad faith and agency concerns.
-For instance, the diversity necessary for proper selection of Spiritual Assemblies could easily be frustrated by the use of "block voting" by groups within organizations.
+For instance, the diversity necessary for proper selection of Spiritual Assemblies requires plurality voting, which requires that everyone take to heart Shoghi Effendi's warnings against corruption, collusion, partisan politics and formation of blocs.
+One reason plurality voting is probably rare is it is so easily frustrated by the use of "block voting" by groups within organizations.
 Wispering campaigns could be used to target elected members, perhaps initiated by electees who wish to drive out a member with unknown views.
 Members could likewise selectively leak their opposition to initiatives sponsored by their own bodies, to limit its effectiveness.
 This does not mean that secular governance cannot learn from the Baha'i Faith, but it does mean that additional safeguards not practiced by Baha'is must be introduced.

-## Not a Final Stage
+A final point is that Baha'i governance is presumed to be weilded by those who care about the Baha'i Faith.
+This is so obvious you may wonder why I'm saying this.
+But in this day and age, it seems obvious that one can adopt a political position of _intentionally_ ruining the government for one's own reasons.
+Someone may gain control of institutions in order to force them into inefficiency, providing an excuse to set up new institutions tailored to one's own liking.
+Or someone who wishes to weaken the power of civic governance may find it easy to run things exremely badly and inefficiently, essentially wrecking things for everyone, than to have an honest debate about any presumed excesses of civic governance.

+## Lessons for Governance

+### For Voluntary Organizations, Nonprofits, Corporations

+### For Civic Governance

+# Concluding notes

+# Appendix: On Church and State

-Second, and possibly more importantly, is the fact that it is easy to misread the current development of the institutions of the Faith and presume that future developments will inevitably lead to a rebirth of the "corporate state," similar to the Catholic Church in the time prior to
+It is easy to
+misread the current development of the institutions of the Faith and presume that future developments will inevitably lead to a rebirth of the "corporate state," similar to the Catholic Church in the time prior to